DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Concentration
 "The key to success lies in focus."
-- Deal 5 Earth damage.
+- Deal 6 Earth damage to one enemy.
+- Accumulate 1 Mana.

 Cost:
-- 2 Earth Mana
+- 1 Earth Mana

 ### Constriction
 "Strength suffocates as it protects."